treethought/flask-assistant/README.rst

 Flask-Assistant allow you to focus on building the fullfillment_ of actions invoked by the user and desgin a conversational flow to build contextual dialogues.

+ This project is heavily inspired and based on John Wheeler's `Flask-ask <https://github.com/johnwheeler/flask-ask>`_ for the Alexa Skills Kit.

 Features
 ---------